 We can help: ‘Contactless’ legal services

-As the coronavirus restrictions ease in England, we understand you may be nervous about face-to-face meetings for some time to come.
-Many of our legal services are ‘contactless’, meaning you can progress a matter with us by email, phone and/or video call, without the need for an appointment at our offices.
+The majority of our legal services can be offered remotely, meaning you can progress a matter with us by email, phone and/or video call, without the need for an appointment at our offices.

 We’re here to help, so if you have any queries about our ‘contactless’ services, please get in touch by phone, email or live chat.
-We can now also accommodate face-to-face appointments, so please contact us to arrange a suitable date and time.
+We can also accommodate face-to-face appointments, so please contact us to arrange a suitable date and time if you prefer to visit us in person.

-Any documents requiring a signature will be posted to you and you will be required to source your own witnesses – visit our latest blog for more details on finding suitable independent witnesses.
+Any documents requiring a signature will be posted to you and you will be required to source your own witnesses.

 We can offer a ‘contactless’ service from initial quote to completion.
 Your conveyancer will progress matters by phone or email, depending on your preferences.
 We can also arrange video calls if required.